 The Giffords frequently got together with other Fruita residents, especially the Chesnut and Mulford families, for suppers, singing, games, cards, baseball, reading, and quilting.
 The families were good friends and helpers to each other, an important relationship in a small isolated community like Fruita.
 Listen to Gifford reflect on his life in Fruita.

 The Giffords were the last residents of Fruita.
-Dewey Gifford sold his home and land to the National Park Service in 1969 and moved away.
+Dewey and Nell Gifford sold their home and land to the National Park Service in 1969 and moved away.
 With the Giffords' departure, the story of Fruita as a farming community came to a close.
 Today, the pioneer spirit of Fruita can be experienced by exploring the Fruita rural cultural landscape and by visiting the Gifford Homestead.

 The former kitchen (a non-historic addition to the original house) has been converted into a Natural History Association sales outlet.
 Items for sale include reproduction utensils and household tools used by Mormon pioneers in their daily tasks.
 These unique handmade items are made by local artisans and craftsmen and include such things as butter churns, flour sifters, rag dolls, quilts, aprons, woven rugs, soap, crockery, candles and toys.
 A wide selection of books, historic postcards, jams, jellies and dried fruit, as well as locally baked fruit pies and homemade ice cream, are available.